springfall2008/batpred/README.md

   - predbat_best_import_energy_battery - Predicted imports to the battery under best SOC setting
   - predbat_best_import_energy_house - Predicted imports to the house under best SOC setting
   - predbat_soc_kw_best - Predicted best final state of charge (in Kwh), holds minute by minute prediction data (in attributes) to be charted
+  - predbat.soc_kw_best10 - As soc_kw_best but using the 10% solar forecast, also holds minute by minute data (in attributes) to be charted
+  - predbat.soc_kw_best_h1 - Single data point for the predicted state of charge in 1 hours time (useful for calibration charts, predicted vs actual)
+  - predbat.soc_kw_best_h8 - Single data point for the predicted state of charge in 8 hours time (useful for calibration charts, predicted vs actual)
+  - predbat.soc_kw_best_h12 - Single data point for hte predicted state of charge in 12 hours time (useful for calibration charts, predicted vs actual)
   - predbat_best_metric - The predicted cost if the proposed SOC % charge target is selected.
-Also contains data for charting cost
+Also contains data for charting cost in attributes.
   - predbat.best_charge_limit - Predicted best battery charge limit in percent
   - predbat.best_charge_limit_kw - Predicted best battery charge limit in kwH
   - predbat.low_rate_cost - The lowest rate cost in P